 The resilient Taylorites survived the hard times, though, and always strived to better their little town.
 Education played a prominent role in the history of Taylor.
 Using taxes from the railroad, school houses were improved and additional teachers were added to the payroll.
 Coming a long way from the days that Ms. Thacker taught everyone in one room as they huddled by the pot bellied stove, the students were divided according to age and the school ran nearly year round.
 When the school house burned down, the students were taught in the churches.

-After the 1910 fire, a new two story school was erected on the hill just south of the village center, but after a couple of years, it was struck by lightning and also burned.
+After the 1910 fire, a new two story school was erected on the hill just south of the town center, but after a couple of years, it was struck by lightning and also burned.
 Again, the churches came to the rescue and allowed classes to be held there.
 Just in time for the 1914 graduating class, a new brick school was built, and more students than ever were able to receive the benefits of an education.
 The school year ran for eight months, so that farmers’ children could work in the fields.

 The New School